webdsl/webdsl-docs/docs/reference/types.md

 Enums
 -----
-Enumeration types are like `enum` in Java and other languages.
+Enumeration types consist of a list of options that contain both an identifier and a visible name.
 You define them as follows:
 ```
 enum Gender {
   maleGender("Male"),